View Synthesis of Dynamic Scenes based on Deep 3D Mask Volume: Results

 \subsection{Limitations}

 The proposed dataset and algorithm have a few limitations: First, we limit our camera to stay static when capturing.
 This is mainly due to the limitations of synchronization and pose estimation.
 Although we can achieve good synchronization with software-based methods, there are still a few milliseconds of error.
 This error could be magnified when the camera rig is in motion and lead to bad estimates of the camera poses.
 The camera poses across time would also require more calculations, possibly leading to accumulating errors in the system.
 These issues could be solved by calibrating the camera trajectory of one of the cameras and utilizing the rigid assumption to infer the trajectories of other cameras.
 Another limitation is that we require an estimate of the static background.
 This is easily achievable by applying a median filter.
 While it works for most of the scenes, this method is sometimes not reliable.
+We show one example in Fig. ~\ref{fig:background}.
+In this particular case, the sun light appears after a while in the video, casting hard shadows on the walls.
+As a result, the background is difficult to determine.
+Another possible case happens when a static object is moved during the video.
+It is ambiguous to define the exact background for this case as both states might take up a large portion of the video.
+Thus, it might require more careful division of different states or using a lighting-agnostic method.
 There are more advanced approaches\cite{he2012incremental,hauberg2014grassmann} that can be used in the future.